4 Days | 3 Nights

 1:30pm.
 Return to the Lodge for lunch.

-12:00pm.
+9:00pm.
 The Machiguenga are one of the many ethnic groups that exist in the Peruvian Amazon.
 A family of native Machiguenga will receive us for a visit.
 They will show us the cultural value of their ancestors, as well as language and customs, including traditional clothes, hunting gear, handicrafts and the music they play during ayahuasca ceremonies.
 They will teach us how to take advantage of natural products to make tools, and what they use to make their houses, dresses and ornaments, each important for their daily life.
-They will also reveal some of the secrets of the basic medicinal plants they use in traditional medicine.

 Parrots Clay Lick